 Nauticus currently has developed two models of subsea robots - Aquanaut and Argonaut.
-The vehicles both exhibit the ability to traverse long distances, transform its hull to expose dual robotic manipulators, perform robotic tasks, and then return to the launch site or other predetermined location.
-The Aquanaut is designed to meet commercial requirements related to performing inspection, maintenance, and repair work in subsea oil and offshore wind energy applications.
-Its capabilities also satisfy the requirements established for port security and maintenance, aquaculture, and telecommunications or subsea mining markets.
+The vehicles both exhibit the ability to traverse long distances, transform their hull to expose dual robotic manipulators, perform robotic tasks, and then return to the launch site or other predetermined location.
+The Aquanaut is designed to meet commercial requirements related to performing inspection, maintenance, and repair work in subsea oil & gas and offshore wind energy applications.
+Its capabilities could also satisfy the needs for port security and maintenance, aquaculture, telecommunications, and subsea mining markets.
 In this setting, the vehicle performs a variety of tasks, including inspection, maintenance, and repair of customer assets.
 The Argonaut is designed for a different mission set that is driven by the needs of the U.S. Department of Defense.
 The Argonaut is distinguished from the Aquanaut in several ways, but most importantly, this vehicle is capable of extended range during transit.
 Other distinguishing features include a different sensor complement and improved autonomous behaviors.
-Nauticus has created two separate vehicles for two important markets in order to allow each vehicle to evolve to meet the requirements of their respective market.
-But more importantly, the Argonaut contains technology that makes it ITAR restricted whereas the Aquanaut does not contain such technology.

-The Aquanaut is currently under contract, through Nauticus' subcontract with a Large Confidential Government Contractor, for a government customer.
-The initial Aquanaut commercial fleet is planned to begin deliveries in the first quarter of 2023.
-The two (2) remaining Aquanauts are to be delivered in the second quarter of 2023.
-Initial opportunities for commercial work in the North Sea will be through Ramfjord Technologies and/or Stinger Technology.
-Nauticus Robotics has executed a Memorandum of Understanding (MOU) with both of these companies to pursue opportunities in the North Sea.
+Nauticus has created two separate vehicles for two important markets in order to allow each vehicle to evolve to meet the requirements of its respective market.
+But more importantly, the Argonaut contains technology that makes it International Traffic in Arms Regulations ("ITAR") restricted whereas the Aquanaut does not contain such technology.
+The initial Aquanaut commercial unit is planned to be delivered in the second quarter of 2023.
+The two remaining Aquanauts are to be delivered in the second and third quarters of 2023.
+Nauticus has executed nonexclusive Memorandums of Understanding ("MOU") with Norwegian operators, Ramfjord Technologies and Stinger Technology, to pursue opportunities in the region.
+The company also plans to pursue direct contracting opportunities in the North Sea.

 In addition, Transocean, Inc., the world leader in offshore drilling for oil exploration and production, has been an invested partner with Nauticus since 2018.
-Opportunities to deploy Aquanauts off Transocean drilling rigs has already been extensively discussed between Nauticus and Transocean.
+Opportunities to deploy Aquanauts off Transocean drilling rigs have already been extensively discussed between Nauticus and Transocean.

-The first Argonaut is in testing for potential acceptance in 2023 by a Large Confidential Government Contractor.
-The Argonaut is outfitted with special sensors and equipment to support its deployment on specialized missions for various U.S. defense and intelligence agencies.
+The first Argonaut is in testing for potential full acceptance in 2023 by a Large Confidential Government Contractor.
+The Argonaut is outfitted with special sensors and equipment to support its deployment on specialized missions for various U.S. agencies.